devsjc/blog/content/20240627-the-complete-guide-to-pyproject-toml.md

 because `pip wheel` will only look for what is specified in the `dependencies` section to include as dependencies of the wheel.
 Our wheel stays no bigger than the size it needs to be!

-<<<<<<< HEAD
 Bonus: Automatic semantic versioning
 ====================================

 One final bonus feature of `pyproject.toml` is the ability to automatically version your package using the `version` key in the `[project]` section.
 This can be done, without any `.bumpversion.cfg` or similar files, by using the [setuptools-git-verioning](https://setuptools-git-versioning.readthedocs.io/en/v2.1.0/) package.

 This tool uses regular git tags to determine the version of the package, and is installed by modifying the `[build-system]` table at the top of the `pyproject.toml` file:

 ```toml
 [build-system]